 But I think a lot of businesses, even big ones that are not normally associated with social good, like major retail chains like Walmart, have really recognized the business case of becoming more sustainable in certain things, meaning it is not across the board.
 Any company that has imported immense amounts of goods from China and [is] doing it in a very carbon-intensive way is never going to be sustainable.
 But within their business model, they could be using less energy and making less waste and finding an economic case for doing all that.
 That has value, and it sets an example that is important.

-One of the points that you make in the book is that waste can be both a noun and a verb.
-It refers to the stuff you cart away and the act of squandering a resource.
 What do you think about the terms “green” and “sustainable”?
 Do you think that there is a way to describe sustainability that is more motivating?

 I think those words have kind of been sapped of their power, particularly the idea of green, which can mean anything to anyone and is used on so many labels.
 I found that most people respond to the idea of waste as a verb, or as the physical manifestation of a wasteful mess.
 From our grandmas or their equivalent, you learn that [waste] is just not good.
 It is kind of a social sin.
 Wasting is bad.
 Thriftiness is good.